-- (ii) MU falls as consumption increases : If MU does not fall as consumption increases the consumer will end up buying only good which is unrealistic or consumer will never reach the equilibrium position. - Q. 4.
-Explain how the demand for a good is affected by the price of its substitute goods.
-Give examples. - Ans.
-Related goods are either substitutes or complementary.
+- (ii) MU falls as consumption increases : If MU does not fall as consumption increases the consumer will end up buying only good which is unrealistic or consumer will never reach the equilibrium position. - Q.4.
+Explain how the demand for a good is affected by the change in price of its substitute good.
+Give examples.

+Ans.